oracle-samples/oci-data-science-ai-samples/model-deployment/containers/llama2/README.md

 ## Methods for model weight downloads

 ### Direct Download
-As the model will be donwloaded at container startup time, we just need to provide authentication token to connect to model repository.
+The model will be downloaded at container startup time, we just need to provide authentication token to connect to model repository.
 Follow below steps to host the token:
 * Create a file called `token` in the same folder and store your Hugging Face user access token inside, which you can locate under your [Hugging Face Setting](https://huggingface.co/settings/tokens)

     ```bash